-It’s exciting being involved with us.
-We believe that through the everyday adventure of Scouting, young people and adult volunteers regularly experience new challenges that enrich their lives and meet life long friends.
+We believe that through the everyday adventure of Scouting, young people and adult volunteers regularly experience new challenges that help give them Skill For Life..

-Every young person in Scouting enjoys a balanced range of activities, events and experiences, covering a huge range of activities, from outdoor and physical pursuits to community involvement, creative expression and learning about the wider world.
+Every young person in Scouting enjoys a huge range of activities and experiences, from outdoor and physical pursuits to community involvement, creative expression and learning about the wider world.